 There are two confidential processes through which the Ethics Committee can provide assistance: (a) submitting a consultation request, or (b) filing a formal complaint.
 See the proper format for each below.
-In either case, you should submit your consultation request or complaint to the Ethics Committee Chairperson.
-Click here for Chair email.
+AASP members and CMPCs may contact any member of the Ethics Committee with a request for consultation.
+Click here to contact the Ethics Committee.